turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * Analyze your possibilities for professional growth

 ### Overview of Strengths & Working Styles
+A strength is defined as a combination of skills, knowledge, and talents.
+Let's go back to the reflection you submitted as part of your prework:

+* What do you do best?
+* How do you like to work?
+* How do you use your strengths?

+*All of these questions will come in handy when interviewing*

-As we start dive deeper into our strengths and working preferences, let's examine what this can look like in action:
+As we start to dive deeper into our strengths and working preferences, let's examine what this can look like in action:

 **Example #1:** Jason prefers to spend time thinking through problems in his head and drawing out solutions before discussing them.